History of tobacco: Asia

-The Japanese were introduced to tobacco by Portuguese sailors from 1542.

-Tobacco first arrived in the Ottoman Empire in the late 16th century, where it attracted the attention of doctors and became a commonly prescribed medicine for many ailments.
+The Japanese were introduced to tobacco by Portuguese sailors in 1542.
+Tobacco first arrived in the Ottoman Empire in the late 16th century by the Spanish, where it attracted the attention of doctors and became a commonly prescribed medicine for many ailments.
 Although tobacco was initially prescribed as medicine, further study led to claims that smoking caused dizziness, fatigue, dulling of the senses, and a foul taste/odour in the mouth.

 Sultan Murad IV banned smoking in the Ottoman Empire in 1633.
 When the ban was lifted by his successor, Ibrahim the Mad, it was instead taxed.
 In 1682, Damascene jurist Abd al-Ghani al-Nabulsi declared: "Tobacco has now become extremely famous in all the countries of Islam ...
 People of all kinds have used it and devoted themselves to it ...
 I have even seen young children of about five years applying themselves to it."
 In 1750, a Damascene townsmen observed "a number of women greater than the men, sitting along the bank of the Barada River.
 They were eating and drinking, and drinking coffee and smoking tobacco just as the men were doing."

 Australia

-Although Nicotiana suaveolens is native to Australia, tobacco smoking first reached that continent shores when it was introduced to northern-dwelling Indigenous communities by visiting Indonesian fishermen in the early 18th century.
+Although Nicotiana suaveolens is native to Australia, tobacco smoking first reached that continent's shores when it was introduced to northern-dwelling Indigenous communities by visiting Indonesian fishermen in the early 18th century.
 British patterns of tobacco use were transported to Australia along with the new settlers in 1788; and in the years following colonisation, British smoking behaviour was rapidly adopted by Indigenous people as well.
 By the early 19th century tobacco was an essential commodity routinely issued to servants, prisoners and ticket-of-leave men (conditionally released convicts) as an inducement to work, or conversely, withheld as a means of punishment.

 United States

 Economic history in the American colonies

-In Thirteen Colonies, where gold and silver were scarce, tobacco was used as a currency to trade with Native Americans, and sometimes for official purposes such as paying fines, taxes, and even marriage license fees.
+In the Thirteen Colonies, where gold and silver were scarce, tobacco was used as a currency to trade with Native Americans, and sometimes for official purposes such as paying fines, taxes, and even marriage license fees.

-The demand and profitability of tobacco led to the shift in the colonies to a slave-based labor force, fueling the slave trade.
+The demand and profitability of tobacco led to the shift in the colonies to a slave-based labor force, fueling the Atlantic slave trade.
 Tobacco is a labor-intensive crop, requiring much work for its cultivation, harvest, and curing.
 With the profitability of the land rapidly increasing, it was no longer economically viable to bring in indentured servants with the promise of land benefits at the end of their tenure.
-By bringing African slaves instead, plantation owners acquired workers for long hours in the hot sun without paying them, providing only a bare subsistence to workers who could not leave or appeal to laws.
+By bringing African slaves instead, plantation owners acquired workers for long hours in the hot sun without paying them, providing only a bare subsistence.

-The uncultivated Virginia soil was reportedly too rich for traditional European crops, especially cereals like barley.
+The uncultivated Virginia soil was reportedly too rich for traditional European crops, especially barley.
 Tobacco "broke down the fields and made food crops more productive" by depleting the soil of nutrients.